 § 6532 Payment of premium allocations.

-The estimated appropriation necessary for each fiscal year shall be determined by the Insurance Coverage Office and submitted to the Director of the Office of Management and Budget for review and consideration as 1 of the annual contingency budgets requested by the Office.
+The estimated appropriation necessary for each fiscal year shall be determined by the Insurance Coverage Office and submitted to the Secretary of the Department of Human Resources for review and consideration as part of the annual budget requested by the Department.
 Upon appropriation by the General Assembly, the funds shall be utilized for the purposes of paying coverages.

 §§ 6533 , 6534.
 Maximum level of effective capitalization and termination of premium payments; Emergency Back-Up Fund.